Our Guide to Military Scholarships for Veterans, Dependents, and Spouses

 Scholarships for Veterans and Their Families

 Veterans and their family members may be eligible for a wide variety of college scholarships.
-These can supplement other funding, like GI Bill educational assistance, Pell Grants, or other scholarships, making college more affordable.
+These can supplement other funding, like GI Bill educational assistance, Pell Grants, or other scholarships, making college more affordable and supporting access to higher education for veterans and their families.

 Some awards are only available to military veterans, while others are open only to their family members.